5G-ERA/docs/README.md

 ### Example:
 ```
-I want to give the best possible  resources to my mobile robots.
-Although, there the answer is not fixed.
-It could be either 5G or WiFi; either Local Edge or Remote Cloud; either eMBB or URLLC slice.
+My robots want the best resource and infrastructure.
+Although, there is no fixed answer to this request.
+Depending on robot task and location, it could be connected either to 5G or WiFi; either on Local Edge or Remote Cloud; either using eMBB or URLLC slice.

 Problem: The task is cumbersome and completely out of my knowledge.
 At the end, I just use VPN and hard code everything to the robot.
 ```